Knox White Paper

 - Customize the second layer of encryption: DualDAR allows IT admins to implement third party encryption solutions at the inner layer of encryption.
 This freedom of implementation means IT admins can use and configure any third party cryptographic modules, including solutions that meet FIPS 140 certification criteria.

 - Flexible deployment methods: IT admins can implement and configure DualDAR on all kinds of devices, including BYOD and company-issued devices.
-Whether the device uses a Knox Workspace in PO mode or is a fully managed device that includes a PO mode, DualDAR is compatible with both models.
+Whether the device uses a Work container in PO mode or is a fully managed device that includes a PO mode, DualDAR is compatible with both models.
 This flexibility means IT admins can use this superior data security solution on a wide variety of devices within their enterprise.